 Any financial or liquidity problems of the Company's parent companies could cause serious disruption to the Company's business and have a material adverse effect on the Company's business and results of operations.
 A failure by Charter Holdings to satisfy its debt payment obligations or a bankruptcy filing with respect to Charter Holdings would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing the Company's notes.

 As of June 30, 2005, Charter had approximately \$888 million principal amount of senior convertible notes outstanding with approximately \$25 million and \$863 million maturing in 2006 and 2009, respectively.
-During the six months ended June 30, 2005, the Company distributed \$429 million to CCO Holdings of which \$60 million was subsequently distributed to Charter Holdco.
+During the six months ended June 30, 2005, the Company distributed \$367 million to Charter Holdings of which \$60 million was subsequently distributed to Charter Holdco.
 As of June 30, 2005, Charter Holdco was owed \$62 million in intercompany loans from its subsidiaries, which amount was available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$122 million of governmental securities pledged as security for the next five semi-annual interest payments on Charter's 5.875% convertible senior notes.

-As of June 30, 2005, Charter Holdings, CCH II and CCO Holdings had approximately \$11.2 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$3.4 billion and \$7.7 billion maturing in 2007, 2009 and thereafter, respectively.
-Charter, Charter Holdings, CCH II and CCO Holdings will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
+As of June 30, 2005, Charter Holdings had approximately \$8.5 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$3.4 billion and \$5.0 billion maturing in 2007, 2009 and thereafter, respectively.
+Charter and Charter Holdings will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
 However, because of their significant indebtedness, the ability of the parent companies to raise additional capital at reasonable rates is uncertain.
-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, Charter Holdings, CCH II and CCO Holdings) for payment of principal on the parent companies' debt obligations, however, are restricted by the indentures governing the CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco and Charter Holdings) for payment of principal on the parent companies' debt obligations, however, are restricted by the indentures governing the CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.

 In accordance with the registration rights agreement entered into with their initial sale, Charter was required to register for resale by April 21, 2005 its 5.875% convertible senior notes due 2009, issued in November 2004.
 Since these convertible notes were not registered by that date, Charter paid or will pay liquidated damages totaling \$0.5 million through July 14, 2005, the day prior to the effective date of the registration statement.
 In addition, in accordance with the share lending agreement entered into in connection with the initial sale of its 5.875% convertible senior notes due 2009, Charter was required to register by April 1, 2005 150 million shares of its Class A common stock that Charter was obligated to lend to Citigroup Global Markets Limited ("CGML") at CGML's request.
 Because this registration statement was not declared effective by such date, Charter paid or will pay liquidated damages totaling \$11 million from April 2, 2005 through July 17, 2005, the day before the effective date of the registration statement.
+The liquidated damages were recorded as interest expense in Charter's condensed consolidated statements of operations.